The-Politico/django-crosswalk/docs/source/concepts.rst

 Every entity you create **must belong** to one domain.

-Domains may be nested with a parent-child heirarchy.
+Domains may be nested with a parent-child hierarchy.
 For example, :code:`states` may be a parent to :code:`counties`.

 A domain is the highest level blocking index in django-crosswalk.
 These indexes help greatly increase the precision of queries.
 For example, restricting your query to our :code:`states` domain makes sure you won't match Texas County, Missouri when you mean to match Texas state.